-The most comprehensive medical database.
+Use the Web of Science platform to search MEDLINE, the most comprehensive medical database.
 This resource covers medicine, dentistry, nursing, physical therapy, biomedical research, clinical practice, administration, policy issues, and health care services.
 Content dates from 1950 - present.
-This version uses the Web of Science platform.

 Includes ESPM (Environmental Sciences and Pollution Management); EIS (Environmental Impact Statements); TOXLINE; and AGRICOLA (a comprehensive agricultural research database from the USDA -- ProQuest's version of AGRICOLA provides convenient links to DU's full-text subscriptions when available).
 Sources include scholarly journals, trade journals, newspapers and magazines, conference proceedings, reports, monographs, books, and government publications.

 The most comprehensive database in the geosciences.
 Covers the geology of North America since 1785 to the present, and other areas of the world since 1933.
 Contains references to geoscience journal articles, books, maps, conference papers, reports, and theses.
 Includes references to all publications of the U.S. Geological Survey.